-The 2020 movie season has been thrown on its head with the delays caused by the COVID-19 pandemic; however, while everyone has become accustomed to a movie night at home, there are still some big-screen releases heading your way this year.
+The 2020 movie season has been thrown on its head with the delays caused by the COVID-19 pandemic; however, while everyone has become accustomed to a movie night at home, there are still some big-screen releases still heading your way in this year and into 2021.

 Inception director Christopher Nolan’s Tenet must be the most secretive movie of the year, but one thing we do know: it’s going to be another mind-melting action/sci-fi spectacle.
 Starring John David Washington (BlacKkKlansman, Ballers), Tenet follows an international espionage mission that will unfold into something beyond real time.
 Not time travel, though, but rather ‘inversion’.
 The cast of also includes Robert Pattinson, Elizabeth Debicki, Dimple Kapadia, Aaron Taylor-Johnson, Clémence Poésy, Michael Caine and Kenneth Branagh.

 Daniel Craig is back to follow up Spectre in the next (and supposedly his last) Bond film.
 In No Time To Die, Bond is pulled out of retirement to rescue a kidnapped scientist who turns out to be far more treacherous than expected.
 Alongside Craig, Bohemian Rhapsody’s Rami Malek takes on the role of the villain this time around, with Ralph Fiennes, Naomie Harris, Léa Seydoux, Ben Whishaw, and Jeffrey Wright all along for the ride.